 You can row a boat from the Atlantic Ocean 98 miles up the Delaware and land in Philadelphia.
 Philly is the only city in Pennsylvania with access to the Atlantic Ocean.

-Elevation on the Pennsylvania section of the Coastal Plain ranges from sea level to just 60 above sea level.
+Elevation on the Pennsylvania section of the Coastal Plain ranges from sea level to just 60 feet above sea level.

 There are two parts of the Coastal Plain, the Continental Shelf Province and the Coastal Province.